 What if I do not qualify for any need-based financial aid?

 If you are not eligible for need-based financial aid, you will be offered a non-need-based unsubsidized Federal Stafford Loan.

 If I take classes at another university as well as FAMU, can I receive financial aid at both institutions?

-You cannot receive a Federal Pell Grant or Stafford Loans from two schools simultaneously.
-The school from which you will receive your degree should be the school from which you receive financial aid.
+No; you cannot receive a Federal Pell Grant or Stafford Loans from two schools simultaneously.
+The school you plan to receive your degree from should be the school where you receive financial aid.

 What happens to my financial aid if I withdraw from the university?

 The university refund policy is stated in the Schedule of Classes.
 Financial aid recipients who withdraw from all classes may be required to repay a portion of the aid received.
-OFA strongly encourages you to discuss with a Financial Aid Administrator the effect withdrawing from all classes will have on your financial aid before you implement the change.
+OFA strongly encourages you to discuss with a Financial Aid Administrator the effect that withdrawing from all classes will have on your financial aid before you implement the change.
 All Bright Futures recipients who withdraw from a course must repay the funds before eligibility can be determined for the next year.
 After officially withdrawing from all classes, you must immediately notify OFA of your enrollment status change.
-Note: To determine the effect on financial aid of dropping one class or more while remaining enrolled in other classes, consult the Satisfactory Academic Progress Policy.

 How can I get a copy of my federal tax form?

 In most cases, a "Tax Return Transcript" from the Internal Revenue Service (IRS) will meet financial aid requirements.
 The transcripts can be ordered on a Form 4506, "Request for Copy or Transcript of Tax Form," which is available at http://www.irs.gov.
 NOTICE: Written requests submitted on IRS Form 4506 and requests made via telephone (1-800-829-1040) should be fulfilled within 10 to 15 days.
 The IRS has provided an information sheet with detailed steps on how to make the request.